-Divorce is scary, unpleasant, and for some, painful.
-It’s an extremely
+Divorce is sad, unpleasant and often lonely.
+It’s an extremely difficult

-When divorcing, there is a lot to do, and there are many important decisions
+When divorcing there is a lot to do, and many important decisions to make.

-if divorcing, it’s important to take care of your healthcare proxy,
+When divorcing, it is particularly important to take care of the following:

 who will make important medical decisions for you if you are unable to